 Of course this castle, the place where Arthur was born and the place where Uther mislead and deceived Gorlois, is top of the list when it comes to Arturian sites.
 A visit to Tintagel guarantees that you have a day filled with history, mysticism and impressive views of the Cornish cliffs.
 The castle is a major tourist attraction in Cornwall.
 This is not only because of the connection with the Arthurian legends, but also because of the beautiful dramatic setting.
 The castle is located on a small peninsula near the village of Tintagel on rugged cliffs in the far west of Cornwall.
 As soon as you see the castle, or the ruins that are left of it, you understand that this castle is a in a place that is easy to defend because of the location and that is is difficult to conquer.
 The ruins you visit nowadays don’t date from the time of King Arthur.
 These are the remains of a castle built in the thirteenth century by the Earl of Cornwall, Richard I. However, much archaeological evidence has been found of an earlier occupation and it is believed that in Roman times and the subsequent period, so the time in in which the stories about Arthur take place, there was a castle or fortress with small settlements.
 It was probably the place where the king of Dumnonia had his seat.
 Dumnonia was the kingdom that after the fall of the Roman Empire covered the extreme southwest of England (present-day Cornwall, Devon and part of Somerset).
 It is named after the Celtic Dumnonii tribe.
 According to Geoffrey of Monmouth, author of the (not really reliable source) History of the Kings of Great Britain, Arthur was also a member of the royal family of Dumnonia.
 It was also Monmouth who first wrote that Tintagel was King Arthur’s birthplace.
 Archaeological finds show that since Roman times Tintagel was a place where people traded food, pottery and other objects with, among others, the Mediterranean.
 Count Richard had a certain sense of drama, because the reason he built the current castle on this site was the link that Monmouth had made with the Arthur story and with the old Dumnonia royal seat here.
 He had it built in an older style, so that it looked more authentic, as coming from the Arthurian era.

 The castle was built high on the rocks and below it, by the sea, is a cave.
 This cave is known as Merlin’s Cave, the cave of the famous wizard Merlin.
 The cave can be visited at low tide.
 Pay close attention to the tides, because you really don’t want to be surprised by the incoming tide here.
 At the visitor’s centre at the castle you can check the tide tables.
 They can tell you exactly what a safe time it is to go to the beach and to the cave.
 In 2016 an artist carved the face of Merlin into a rock near the cave.
 All this to emphasize the connection between this place and the Arthurian legend.
 A stylized statue of Arthur has recently been placed on top of the cliff.
 Tintagel is one of the most visited historic sites in England and is managed by English Heritage.
 If you want to visit the castle, check their website for details, prices and opening times.
-Unfortunately, the castle is currently not accessible due to the construction of the footbridge, but the castle is scheduled to open again this summer.

 When you say King Arthur you say Avalon.
 According to legend, Arthur was brought to the mythical island of Avalon after the Battle of Camlann.
 Here he his wounds could heal and he can sleep until the country needs him again.
 Avalon is an island from Celtic mythology, it is hidden in enchanted mist and can only be reached by a handful of people who know how to lower this veil.